matsad3547/entelx/client/src/textPages/about/about.md

 _Accelerating Energy Intelligence_

-One of the greatest roadblocks to further renewable development is essentially a problem of coordination and data:
+Among the many roadblocks to continued, large-scale renewable energy development is essentially a problem of the juncture of economics and data:
 * How can solar and wind energy find markets when resources are abundant?
 * Where are the best places to site renewable generation or storage assets?
 * What would the ROI be for a storage project of a given size, power, and location?